Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * Network layer based leaks like MAC address leakage.
 Disabling/blocking IPv6, if not necessary/needed is enough.
 See [RFC 3041](https://tools.ietf.org/html/rfc3041).
 * WebRTC since Chrome 48+ and Firefox 42+, both getting an new menu to allow it per-page (whitelist).
 There exist also for both several addons, workarounds to compile it without WebRTC support).
 [Unofficial Chromium builds](http://chromium.woolyss.com) also come without WebRTC or sync.
 * PopUps aren't possible anymore, if not Canvas/JS related).
 You see a permission dialog or can control this behavior directly via Browser settings.
 Some [Browsers also come with their own Ads-blocking feature](https://www.theverge.com/2018/2/14/17011266/google-chrome-ad-blocker-features).
 * Browser based download attacks by exposing sensible information.
+* Third-party cookie "isolation" (blocking)